Darkmatter126ms/Wealth-Wellness-Hub/WealthWell_Demo_Script.md

 The **Financial Wellness Score** rates your overall financial health from 0 to 100, broken down across six dimensions: diversification, liquidity, growth, risk management, tax efficiency, and emergency fund readiness.

 That radar chart gives you an honest picture of where you are strong and where you are exposed at a glance.

+Want to receive a summarised report instantly?
+Go to Export, key in your email, and you will receive a summary report in your email.

 ---